Provinces and territories have been releasing plans for easing restrictions that were put in place to limit the spread of COVID-19.

 Prince Edward Island

-Prince Edward Island moved into Phase 4 of its reopening strategy over the weekend.
+Prince Edward Island moves into Phase 4 of its reopening strategy this weekend.

-Households can now gather in groups of up to 15 indoors and up to 100 people can congregate in larger venues.
+Households may gather in groups of up to 15 indoors and up to 100 people can congregate in larger venues.
 People can also gather for religious services of up to 50, or up to 100 in larger churches.

-More personal services are also available and casinos are reopening.
+More personal services are available and casinos are reopening.

 Under Phase 3, which began June 1, in-house dining at restaurants was allowed.
 Small groups were permitted to participate in recreational and some sporting activities and libraries got the green light to reopen.
 Gatherings of up to 15 people indoors and 20 people outdoors and the reopening of child-care centres were also allowed.

 As well, family and friends could once again visit residents at long-term care homes, though the visits require an appointment and must take place outdoors.